 The symptoms of a first and second-trimester miscarriage are often the same.
 Vaginal bleeding, abdominal cramping, and the passing of clots are often associated with the loss of a fetus.
 In some cases, the bleeding may occur internally leading to pain in the shoulder area of the body and bloating of the stomach area.

 Late pregnancy miscarriage may be attributed to an incompetent cervix.
 When the pregnancy begins, the cervix softens and is plugged shut in order to keep the baby firmly in the uterus.
 In the case of an incompetent cervix, the cervix will begin to dilate within the second trimester.
 When the dilation goes undetected the baby can pass through the cervix resulting in the miscarriage of the fetus.

-Women who experience a second-trimester miscarriage can go on to carry a full term infant after the miscarriage occurs.
+Women who experience a second-trimester miscarriage can go on to carry a full-term infant after the miscarriage occurs.
 During the pregnancy following a second-trimester miscarriage, the doctor will watch the pregnancy more closely in order to detect any changes that may be occurring between the 12th and 20th weeks.

 In the case of an incompetent cervix, frequent pelvic examinations may establish the strength of the cervix well into the third trimester of the pregnancy, up to the date of birth.

 Miscarriages occur in at least 30-40% of all known pregnancies.
-The majority of these miscarriage happen within the first few weeks after egg fertilization.
+The majority of these miscarriages happen within the first few weeks after egg fertilization.
 In the rare case of a second-trimester miscarriage, medical attention should be sought immediately and future pregnancies will be noted as high risk.